-Respondent has the opportunity to attend an informational meeting with the Director.
-At the informational meeting, the Respondent will be able to review the Report and relevant information, to learn more about the Formal Conduct Process, and to review possible options for resolving the matter, including other possible resolution options.
-The Respondent is not required to respond to the allegations in this meeting.
+During the informational meeting, the Respondent will be able to learn about the Formal Conduct Process, options for identifying an Advisor, and possible options for resolving the complaint including alternative resolution.
+The Respondent may not respond to the allegations in this meeting.